There is nothing more frustrating in life then when you are within a group of individuals who are speaking a foreign language and

 H = Harness

-harness with back inflation style wing systems (see letter W) offer precise
+Compared with the typical 'jacket style' BCD, the harness with back inflation style wing systems (see letter W) offer precise

 control of buoyancy and trim as well as having a very streamlined profile with the entire front of the diver being clear from clutter.
 This modular system means you buy a harness and then add on whichever wing suits the type of diving you will be doing.